2022 iSpoof fraud investigation

-ispoof.cc was a website used by numerous people to mask phone numbers.
-In 2021 and 2022 it was part of an investigation by numerous law enforcement agencies into frauds enabled by caller ID spoofing.
+ispoof.cc was a website used by many people to make unauthorised phone calls while displaying a caller ID falsely indicating that they were legitimate callers.
+In 2021 and 2022 it was part of an investigation by numerous law enforcement agencies into frauds enabled by this caller ID spoofing.
 It was shut down in November 2022 as the result of Operation Elaborate, a multi-agency investigation led by the Metropolitan Police and supported by Netherlands Police, Europol and Eurojust.
 As of 2022, it is the largest fraud investigation that has ever taken place in the United Kingdom.

+The investigation began in June 2021, targeting a suspected organised crime group.